MHawksworth/scaladbtest/README.markdown

 database, scaladbtest will replace it with the exact string you provided as a label.

-In the future, they'll be more functionality to maniupulate labels to make maintaining and creating test data easier.
+In the future, they'll be more functionality to manipulate labels to make maintaining and creating test data easier.

 #### Labels Generating Primary Keys (Not Yet Implemented)